lukbor2/myfitapp/README.txt

 TODOs

-- When saving an activity, handle the exception(s) which can happen in that moment.
-Ideally if one file has a problem it does not stop loading other files.
 - Find and implement a formula to calculate the limits of all heart rate zones.
 - Where do I implement the methods to set the "calculated fields of my models"?
 I think I have to do that in views not in the models.
   Look at models.py in bptrack; in there I implemented a method in the models.